woocommerce/woocommerce/packages/js/create-woo-extension/README.md

 ## Configuration Free

 With build tooling already configured, getting started developing modern Javascript screens requires no effort.
 Create Woo Extension adds a React page integrating with WooCommerce Admin.
-Also included are PHP and Javascript unit testing, linting, and Prettier IDE confguration for WooCommerce and WordPress.
+Also included are PHP and Javascript unit testing, linting, and Prettier IDE configuration for WooCommerce and WordPress.

 Add a project inside of your favorite environment setup or use the built in [wp-env](https://github.com/WordPress/gutenberg/tree/trunk/packages/env) for easily setting up a local WordPress environment for building and testing plugins and themes. `wp-env` is configured to load the latest WooCommerce to easily start developing with a single command.